 - Students will be contacted by the employers directly if they are shortlisted for interviews.

 - Students should take note that some companies may have restrictions for certain internship positions, including that the student must be a Singapore citizen.
 In such cases, only students who meet the special requirement will be able to view the project details.

 - All internship offers by employers will be made through the NUS TalentConnect portal.
 Thereafter, students have up to 5 working days to respond before these offers are withdrawn by the system.

 - Students MUST accept their offers via the NUS TalentConnect portal to be qualified/ approved for internships.

 - On acceptance of a project, no changes will be entertained.

-Students who have accepted a project and subsequently withdraw their acceptance (whether verbal, email, contractual, or on NUS TalentConnect), or fail to complete the attachment with their host organisation, will receive an "Unsatisfactory" grade for CP3880: Advanced Technology Attachment Programme (ATAP) on the transcript.
+Students who have accepted an internship and subsequently withdraw their acceptance (whether verbal, email, contractual, or on NUS TalentConnect), or fail to complete the attachment with their host organisation, will receive an "Unsatisfactory" grade for CP3880: Advanced Technology Attachment Programme (ATAP) on the transcript.
 Students will also be barred from taking ATAP internships for the affected semester.